AkshanKhanna06/AkshanKhanna06/README.md

 Frontend: React basics
 Other: Linux, Shell scripting

-🚀 Featured Projects
+---

-# TravelEase – Cloud-Native Microservices Platform
+# 🚀 TravelEase – Cloud-Native Microservices Platform

 TravelEase is a microservices-based travel booking platform built with Flask and deployed on AWS using ECS Fargate, ALB path-based routing and Terraform IaC.
 The project demonstrates production-style containerization, cloud deployment and CI/CD integrations.